On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces

-\emph{Horizontal curve.} We start with the following remark. \begin{lemma} There exists a pencil $L\cong\PP^1\subset|2H|\cong\PP^5$ such that the corresponding family $\cC\subset S\times L$ satisfies the following properties: \begin{itemize} \item the general member of the family is smooth and $\cC_p$ is an irreducible hyperelliptic curve for all but three points $p_1,p_2,p_3$; \item $\cC_{p_i}$ is the union of two smooth hyperelliptic curves of genus $2$.
-In other words, $\cC_{p_i}=\cC_{p_i,1}+\cC_{p_i,2}$ where $\cC_{p_i,j}\in|H|$ is smooth; \item the base locus of $L$ consists of eight points. \end{itemize} \end{lemma} \begin{proof} Recall that $f\colon S\to\PP^2$ is a double cover ramified along a sextic curve $D$.
+\emph{Horizontal curve.} We start with the following remark. \begin{lemma} There exists a pencil $L\cong\PP^1\subset|2H|\cong\PP^5$ and three points $p_1,p_2,p_3\in L$ such that, letting $\cC\subset S\times L$ be the family of curves on $S$ parametrised by $L$ and $\cC_p$ the curve corresponding to $L$, the following holds: \begin{itemize} \item if $p\neq p_1,p_2,p_3$, then $\cC_p$ is irreducible and for $p$ general (in a sense made precise in the proof) it is smooth; \item if $p=p_i$ for $i=1,2,3$, then $\cC_{p_i}=\cC_{i,1}+\cC_{i,2}$ where $C_{i,j}\in|H|$ is a smooth curve of genus $2$; \item the base locus of $L$ consists of eight points $q_1,\cdots,q_8$. \end{itemize} \end{lemma} \begin{proof} Recall that $f\colon S\to\PP^2$ is a double cover ramified along a sextic curve.
 Then $H=f^*\cO(1)$ and $|2H|\cong|\cO(2)|$.
-The latter linear system parametrises conics in $\PP^2$ and a Lefschetz pencil $L'\subset|\cO(2)|$ has only three singular points (corresponding to two incident lines) and four base points.
-The pullback $L\cong f^*L'\subset|2H|$ satisfies the three properties in the lemma. \end{proof} Denote by $j\colon\cC\to S\times L$ the natural inclusion and define
+The latter linear system parametrises conics in $\PP^2$ and a Lefschetz pencil $L\subset|\cO(2)|$ has only three critical points (corresponding to two incident lines - these are the points corresponding to $p_1$, $p_2$ and $p_3$).
+Let us denote by $\cC'$ the family of conics parametrised by $L$.
+If $L$ is general enough, then it has four base points.
+The pullback $\cC=f^*\cC'$ is a family of curves in $S$ of class $|2H|$, parametrised by $L$ and satisfying the three properties in the lemma.
+In particular the curves $\cC_p$, for $p\neq p_1,p_2,p_3$, are always irreducible, and smooth when the corresponding conic is not tangent to the sextic curve. \end{proof} Denote by $j\colon\cC\to S\times L$ the natural inclusion and define